natcap/invest.users-guide/source/data_sources.rst

+.. _data_sources:

 ************
 Data Sources
 ************

 This is a compilation of data sources and suggestions for common model inputs.
 This list is not definitive and is only meant to serve as a starting point.
-If you know of a useful data source not listed here, please share it on the forum
+It is highly recommended to look for more local and accurate data (from national, state, university, literature, NGO and other sources) and only use global data for final analyses if nothing more local is available.
+If you know of a useful data source not listed here, please share it on the forum.

 .. _lulc:

 Land Use/Land Cover
 -------------------
-A land use/land cover (LULC) raster maps physical properties of the land and/or how people are using it (forest, wetland, water, paved, agricultural, nature preserve, etc.) In order to display the data in raster format, each LULC category is mapped to an integer code (these codes do not have to be consecutive or ordered).
+Land use/land cover (LULC) describes the physical properties of the land and/or how people are using it (forest, wetland, water, paved, agricultural, nature preserve, etc.)
+A  raster maps In order to display the data in raster format, each LULC category is mapped to an integer code (these codes do not have to be consecutive or ordered).
 Unknown data gaps should be approximated where possible to avoid missing data (holes) in the output layers.

 Global land use data is available from: